A man looking at a phone

 Fact Checked Fact Checked

-Knowing how much data is left on your phone plan is always useful to avoid running out or being charged for excess data.
-But how can you check your balance?
+Knowing how much data is left on your phone plan is useful, as it can help you avoid running out of data or being charged for excess usage.
+However, the process for checking data can vary between providers.
+In this article, Canstar Blue explains how to check your prepaid Telstra Balance.

 The following table shows a selection of sponsored SIM Only plans on Canstar Blue’s database with links to referral partners.

-Checking your Telstra balance is the only way of knowing how much data you’ve used and how much you have left.
-This is best done directly through Telstra, even though there are third party apps that may facilitate this, because Telstra is going to provide the most accurate and up to date information.
+Checking your Telstra balance is the only way of knowing exactly how much data you’ve used and how much you have left.
+Even though there are third-party data usage apps, checking your usage through Telstra will provide the most accurate and up-to-date information.

-The last option for checking your Telstra balance on your smartphone is to simply text the word USE to 176 and you will get an SMS back with the amount of data remaining.
+The final option for checking your Telstra balance on your smartphone is to text USE to 176.
+You will get an SMS back with the amount of data remaining.

 Telstra prepaid and postpaid plans